 The Project would also not lead to wasteful, inefficient, or unnecessary consumption of transportation energy.
 The Project's location takes advantage of existing transportation alternatives in the vicinity that could reduce energy (gasoline, electric, or natural gas, depending on the mode of travel).
 The Metro Red Line Little Tokyo/Arts District Station is 0.7 mile from the Project Site.
 Additionally, a number of Metro and LADOT bus routes are within reasonable walking distance (less than one-quarter mile) of the Project Site.
 As such, the Project Site is located in proximity to numerous Metro bus routes, thereby providing access for employees, patrons, and residents.
-These services provide an alternative to driving individual vehicles both into the Project Site to travel to surrounding areas.
+These services provide an alternative to driving individual vehicles both into the Project Site from the surrounding areas as well as for residents, guests, and visitors at the Project Site to travel to surrounding areas.
 Project-related vehicles would require a negligible fraction of the state's total transportation fuel consumption.
 With compliance with regulatory measures, the Project's operations would not result in wasteful, inefficient, or unnecessary consumption of transportation energy.